FabiCorp/node-gluu-client/README.md

 - **/resourceRegistration** Registers HearthRateService with hearthRate scope (hardcoded)
 - **/resourceSets** Overwiew for all registered ResourceSet-IDs
 - **/resourceSets/[id]** Delievers information for a ResourceSet with the given ID
-- **/hearthRate** Endpoint for the clientServer to trigger the Resource Authorization Process and access the resource (hearth rate) by presenting a RPT (Requesting Party Token) with sufficent rights
+- **/hearthRate** Endpoint for the clientServer to trigger the Resource Authorization Process
+and access the resource (hearth rate) by presenting a RPT (Requesting Party Token) with sufficent rights
 - **/permission** Endpoint to obtain a UMA-Ticket (in general will be forwarded to client server)

 UMA Flow URLs (client server)
 ---

-- **/getHearthRate** Endpoint to communicate with resourceServer and start UMA-Authorization Process (creates hearthRate.txt after successfull resource request)
+- **/getHearthRate** Endpoint to communicate with resourceServer and start UMA-Authorization Process
+(creates hearthRate.txt after successfull resource request)
 - **/umaToken** Delievers a new TokenSet (RPT and PCT) in exchange for presenting an adequate UMA-Ticket

+Socket.IO
+---
+To pass data from the python script to the resourceServer, a socket via socket.io is configured to listen on "measurement".